 WA: Exmouth → Broome

 Cable Beach sunsets, the remote Kimberley Coast, Horizontal Falls, and ancient gorge country.
+The Gibb River Road (4WD only) is the legendary inland alternative.
 One of the world's great remote drives.

 NT: Darwin Region